MayurGitCraft/Data-Analtics/Hotel_Reservation_Analysis-SQL-main/README.md

 This project Hotel Reservation Analysis using SQL is part of my internship at Mentorness.

 ## Overview:
-The hotel industry relies on data to make informed decisions and provide a better guest experience.
-In this project, I worked with a hotel reservation dataset to gain insights into guest preferences, booking trends, and other key factors that impact the hotel's operations.
-Used SQL to query and analyze the data, as well as answer specific questions about the dataset.
+ In the hotel industry, information helps make guest stays more enjoyable.
+I analyzed hotel booking data to understand guest preferences, booking behaviors, and factors impacting the hotel's success.
+Using SQL, I sifted through the data to find precise answers to key questions.

 ## Dataset Details:
 The dataset includes the following columns: